A sequential growth dynamics for a directed acyclic dyadic graph: An algorithm to calculate the matrix of amplitudes

 \section{An algorithm to calculate the matrix of amplitudes}

-We can calculate the probability of any elementary extension if we can calculate the matrix of amplitudes for every connected graph.
+We can calculate the probability of any elementary extension if we can calculate the matrix of amplitudes for every connected x-graph.
 Consider an iterative procedure for this matrix.
-This procedure starts from the graph that consists of 1 vertex.
-This is the x-structure (Fig.\ \ref{fig:fig1}).
+This procedure starts from the x-graph that consists of 1 vertex.
+This is the x-structure (Fig.\ \ref{fig:fig1}a).
 We have for its matrix of amplitudes

-By \cite[Teorem~2]{1008.5169} we can get every connected d-graph from the x-structure by a sequence of elementary extensions of the considered four types.
+By \cite[Teorem~2]{1008.5169} we can get every connected x-graph from the x-structure by a sequence of elementary extensions of the considered four types.
 Consider the transformations of the matrix of amplitudes for each type of elementary extension.
-Consider the graph that consists of $N$ vertexes.
+Consider the x-graph that consists of $N$ vertices.
 Denote by $n$ the number of outgoing or incoming external edges.
-We get the graph that consists of $N+1$ vertexes by any elementary extension.
+We get the x-graph that consists of $N+1$ vertices by any elementary extension.

-First type is an elementary extension to the future (Fig.\ \ref{fig:fig3}).
+First type is an elementary extension to the future (Fig.\ \ref{fig:fig2}a).
 Two outgoing external edges numbers $i$ and $j$ become internal edges.
 We get two free numbers of outgoing external edges: $i$ and $j$.
 Two new outgoing external edges appear.
 Number these new outgoing external edges by $i$ and $j$.
 New outgoing external edges are included in the same paths.
 These paths are all paths in which the old outgoing external edges numbers $i$ and $j$ are included.
 These paths pass through one new vertex.
 Then we must multiply by $1/2$.
 We get for the elements of rows numbers $i$ and $j$ of $\mathbf{a}(N+1)$

 where $i$ and $j$ are fixed, and $\alpha$ ranges from $1$ to $n$.
 Other rows and the size of matrix of amplitudes are not changed.